invertase/react-native-firebase-docs/docs/database/reference/Reference.md

 Returns whether or not the current and provided queries represent the same location, have the same query parameters, and are from the same instance of firebase.app.App.

-Two Reference objects are equivalent if they represent the same location and are from the same instance of [ref core.FirebaseApp].
+Two Reference objects are equivalent if they represent the same location and are from the same instance of [ref core.App].

-Two Query objects are equivalent if they represent the same location, have the same query parameters, and are from the same instance of [ref core.FirebaseApp].
+Two Query objects are equivalent if they represent the same location, have the same query parameters, and are from the same instance of [ref core.App].
 Equivalent queries share the same sort order, limits, and starting and ending points.

 | Parameter |         |
 | --------- | ------- |